dgkontopoulos/Pinda/README.markdown

 ## AUTHOR

-Pinda has been developed by <b>Dimitrios - Georgios Kontopoulos</b> as his final year project, under the supervision of <a href="http://utopia.duth.gr/~glykos" style="text-decoration:none">Prof. Nicholas M. Glykos</a> at the <a href="http://www.mbg.duth.gr" style="text-decoration:none">Department of Molecular Biology and Genetics</a> of <a href="http://www.duth.gr" style="text-decoration:none">Democritus University of Thrace, Greece</a>.
+Pinda has been developed by <a href="https://plus.google.com/105286472679676145021" style="text-decoration:none"><b>Dimitrios - Georgios Kontopoulos</b></a> as his final year project, under the supervision of <a href="http://utopia.duth.gr/~glykos" style="text-decoration:none">Prof. Nicholas M. Glykos</a> at the <a href="http://www.mbg.duth.gr/index.en.shtml" style="text-decoration:none">Department of Molecular Biology and Genetics</a> of <a href="http://www.duth.gr/index.en.sxhtml" style="text-decoration:none">Democritus University of Thrace, Greece</a>.

 ## LICENSE
 This program is free software: you can redistribute it and/or modify it under the terms of the